 A custody trial can be very stressful for both parties.
 The child’s presence can negatively affect the child’s emotional state.
 If the child is too young to be present, a court can appoint a law guardian to represent the child.
 A law guardian can also investigate custody disputes and try to reach a settlement.
 The law guardian may even interview the child to get a better understanding of the child’s perspective.

 When parents can’t agree on a settlement, a custody trial will be scheduled.
 During the trial, the judge will consider all of the relevant factors and decide what’s best for the child.
 The law outlines several factors that should be considered when making a decision, including the best interest of the child.
-If both parents disagree, they can appeal the decision.
+If both parents disagree, they can appeal services in Atlanta the decision.
 The process is very complicated and requires the assistance of an attorney.